Is Integrity Food Worth The Effort?

-Whether we face the fact or not, integrity food sourced from local farms—that care about more than the almighty dollar at the end of the production stream—is not the convenient or cheap option out there.
+Whether we face the fact or not, integrity food sourced from local farms—that care about more than the almighty dollar—is not the most convenient or the cheapest option out there.
 I’m sure most of you can attest that it takes extra commitment—not to mention time and money—to dedicate to integrity food.
 Is it worth the extra hassle and cost to commit to it?
 Obviously, many folks don’t think so, or the relatively few-and-far-between direct-to-consumer farms would be grossly overwhelmed with product demand.

-Actions of integrity may not be the most advantageous in the short term, but from my experience, it’s well worth the effort on the long run.
-Integrity food is no different, having the ability to build long-term health in ourselves and our children that become immeasurable.
-Fight the good fight, battle the odds, and savor the benefits.
+Actions of integrity may not be the most advantageous in the short term but are well worth the effort on the long run.
+Integrity food is the same and has the ability to build long-term health in ourselves and our children that become immeasurable.
+Let’s fight the good fight, battle the odds, and savor the benefits.
 And that’s the View from the Country.

 The Definition – Integrity, [in·teg·ri·ty]